webextensions/copy-files-from-to/README.md

                         //     Data type: string
                         "dest": "scripts/index.js.map",

+                        // removeSourceMappingURL (optional parameter)
+                        //     Summary: When set to true, any contents after "//# sourceMappingURL=" would be removed before
+                        //              the copy operation
+                        //     Data type: boolean
+                        //     Default value: false
+                        "removeSourceMappingURL": false,

                         // uglifyJs (optional parameter)
                         //     Summary: When set to true, this JavaScript file would be uglified before the copy operation
                         //              (via https://www.npmjs.com/package/uglify-js)